· min · 2445

 Seasons Change What Flies

+Winter brings migrants, spring means breeding, and the rainy season (May-November) brings insects, which draws insect-eaters into the forests.
 If nature matters to your trip, timing your visit changes what’s overhead.

 Why This Matters